 Powering Your Pump and Filter System

 There are several options for pumps that you’ll want to keep in mind.
 Pumps come in single speed, two speed, and variable speed styles.
 Variable speed pumps give you the most control and maximize energy-saving potential.
 It also allows you to pump water faster or slower, depending on your preferences.

 The amount of time you run your pump depends on your pool size, the use the pool gets, and your climate.
 Since pool use can change on a day-to-day basis, the amount of time you run your filter will also change.
 This variability is where automation comes in handy.
 You can set your pump for your specific needs, and if you’re having a party, you can change it with ease.
 Check out my guide on the best pool timers for some recommendations.

 Similarly, your filtration system will need to run anytime the pool cover is off to ensure the pool stays clean and tidy.
 You can automate that system by setting up a regular filter time each day or just turning it on from your smartphone.

 Once again, these features are much easier to have a professional install.
-If you’ve got an existing pool, there are devices you can easily add to your system to add in automation.
-You will need some underlying knowledge on how pools and electrical systems work.
+If you’ve got an existing pool, there are devices you can easily add to your system to add automation.
+You will need some underlying knowledge of how pools and electrical systems work.

 Adjusting Pool Chemical Levels

 Proper pool chemical levels are vital.
-Without automation, it’s easy to add too much of one chemical and throw off your pool’s pH.
+Without automation, adding too much of one chemical and throwing off your pool’s pH is easy.
 Luckily, pool chemical automation systems are simple to find and install DIY.
 These systems aren’t too expensive and will save you lots of time and money in the long run.